 In other words, volatility was elevated, which is once again true today.
 Although gold saw a few big swings, it closed the year marginally higher than where it started.

-If we want to understand what the gold price will be in 2020, it's appropriate to express that as a range.
-I expect gold to range from $1,400 to $1,750 per troy ounce in 2020.
+If we want to understand what the gold price will be goin forward, it's appropriate to express that as a range.
+I expect gold to range from $1,800 to $2,500 per troy ounce during this decade.

 Rather than guessing the exact price—as if it's a bunch of jellybeans in a jar—we can use the target range as our guide.
 This is a much more conservative approach, but it will make our analysis more robust by accounting for short-term volatility.